A605 road: Incidents and Accidents

 On 9 April 2017 a woman was found guilty of drink-driving on the road in a car with her newborn son in the back.
 Nobody was seriously injured, but a video of the crash went viral.

 Two young men were killed in a crash near Oundle were both aged 20 and were from Northampton.
 They were passengers in a blue Vauxhall Corsa when it collided with a blue Ford Focus just after 2am on Sunday 7 May 2017, on the A605 at Elton.

 A woman died following a collision on the A605 at Elton.
 The woman, from Nassington, was driving a green Nissan Micra on Thursday 11 May 2017, at about 10.20am when she was in collision with a lorry at the junction with the B671 Elton Junction at about 10.20am.

 Emergency services were called at Elton on 25 June 2017 at about 5.40pm.
 The collision involved a white Suzuki Vitara, white Peugeot Partner and a black Peugeot 208.
 Sadly the driver of the Peugeot Partner, a man in his 50s, suffered fatal injuries.

-A man from the Peterborough was killed in a collision between two vehicles, a Ford Focus and a Scania lorry, happened just over a mile west of the Haddon services at about 12.37am on Friday 18 August 2017.
+In August 2017 a man from the Peterborough was killed in a collision between two vehicles, a Ford Focus and a Scania lorry, on the A605 near to Haddon services.

-On the 03/04/2018 at 6.05pm at Oundle, a silver Ford Fiesta travelling north, was in collision with a silver Renault Scenic and a grey Honda CRV travelling in the opposite direction.
+On 4 March 2018 at 6.05pm at Oundle, a silver Ford Fiesta travelling north, was in collision with a silver Renault Scenic and a grey Honda CRV travelling in the opposite direction.
 The driver of the Ford Fiesta, a 23-year-old man, was declared deceased at the scene.
 Five occupants of the Honda CRV were taken to Peterborough Hospital with serious injuries, one potentially life-threatening.
 The two occupants of the Renault Scenic were not injured.

 Numbering

 At no point in its route does the A605 meet another A-road with a 6-series number.
-This apparent isolation is the result of it being truncated at its southern end, and the renumbering of the A604 (crossing at Thrapston) to the A14.
+This apparent isolation is the result of it being truncated at its southern end, and the renumbering of the A604 (crossing at Thrapston), to the A14.
 It used to leave the A6 road at a junction north of Higham Ferrers but this stretch has been renumbered as the A45 road that terminates at the same A14 junction as the A605 now starts from.
 It is a matter of speculation why the whole of the A605 was not similarly renumbered.
 The A45 is an east–west road originally from Birmingham to Felixstowe so the north easterly direction of the A605 from the termination of the A45 at Thrapston does not coincide with that of the A45 whereas the A14 now completed that function.